-If absences are unexplained a telephone call home will be made on the day of the absence and a reason for the absence sought.
+If absences are unexplained or not communicated a telephone call home will be made on the day of the absence and a reason for the absence sought.
 If contact is not made, a follow up call will be made to all contacts to establish a reason for the absence.
-If there is still no response, two members of staff will visit the pupils' home.
-If there is no one in the house, the school will call the attendance officer at Buckinghamshire for advice, alternatively, the school will call the police if advise cannot be sought from Buckinghamshire.
+If there is still no response by 11.30am, two members of staff will visit the pupils' home.
+If there is no one in the house, the school will call the attendance officer at Buckinghamshire for advice, alternatively, the school will call the police if advice cannot be sought from Buckinghamshire.